 - PPKG enrollment: Provisioning packages are written instructions that organizations use to configure Windows devices.
 It is a beneficial method for device deployments over a range of tens to a few hundred devices.
 A provisioning package acts as a container for applying configuration settings to the endpoints straightaway.
 When the user installs the package, the device is enrolled with Hexnode UEM.
 The administrator may use the same package to provision other devices as well.

-- QR Code – Open Enrollment: The most straightforward way of enrolling the devices is by scanning the QR code displayed on the UEM portal.
-The devices get enrolled once after the QR code is scanned by the Hexnode UEM app installed on them – simple and seamless.
+- QR code – Open enrollment: The most straightforward way of enrolling the devices is by scanning the QR code displayed on the UEM portal.
+The devices get enrolled once the QR code is scanned by the Hexnode UEM app installed on them – simple and seamless.

 Hexnode promotes numerous options for onboarding personally owned devices.
 The administrator can opt for any techniques based on the business scenario and configure the corresponding enrollment settings from the UEM console.
 The user may proceed with the enrollment from the device end.